dreamcatcher-tech/network/Inbox/2024-01-03 2009 noschema implementing actions or protocols.md

 ## Time delays / cron
 Cron could be a file, and we set of timers that check it every second, and then trigger if something is time to run, to allow the LLM to get a callback.

+## Implementing HAL
+With some bare minimum work, we should be able to run any type of HAL runner using NL.
+This should be encapsulated on the filesystem.

+## Libp2p
+The networking should be driven by the LLM, and the status would be updated by writing to a document in the filesystem.